-- WAC maintains two bank accounts.
-The main account is used for all general checking including assessment deposits, vendor checks, MAP & ATP reimbursements, payroll tax deposits and employee direct deposits.
-The second account is used for export check writing and international wire transfers. - The unrestricted funds are maintained in an interest bearing Cash Management account, and fixed rate Certificates of Deposits held at Banner Bank, Cashmere Valley Bank, Central Valley Bank, Key Bank, Peoples Bank, US Bank, Washington Federal, Washington Trust Bank, and Yakima Federal Savings & Loan.
+- Up until January 1, 2021, WAC maintained two bank accounts.
+The main account (Cashmere Valley) was used for all general checking including assessment deposits, vendor checks, MAP & ATP reimbursements, payroll tax deposits and employee direct deposits.
+The second account (KeyBank) was used for export check writing and international wire transfers.
+In January, WAC transferred the entire international wire service from KeyBank to Western Union.
+All wires are initiated via ACH from our Cashmere Valley bank account.
+We are saving thousands of dollars on lower wire fees and much better exchange rates. - The unrestricted funds are maintained in an interest-bearing Cash Management account, and fixed rate Certificates of Deposits held at Banner Bank, Cashmere Valley Bank, Heritage Bank, Key Bank, North Cascades Bank, Peoples Bank, US Bank, Washington Federal, Washington Trust Bank, and Yakima Federal Savings & Loan.
 All are public depositories administered by the State of Washington Public Deposit Protection Commission.
 Reference Note 3 in the Notes to the Financial Statements for Investment details. - In 2004, the Board of Commissioners discussed how unforeseen circumstances such as a Port slow down or the potential for a food safety issue could become huge obstacles for the apple industry as a whole, and how creating a General Reserve Fund would proactively set aside a portion of current investment funds to help react to a future industry crisis if needed.
-As of June 30, 2020, there is a balance of \$3,500,000 in these Board Designated Reserves.
+As of June 30, 2021, there is a balance of \$4,000,000 in these Board Designated Reserves.
 Prior Board approval is needed to release these funds for general use.
+Other than this need for prior board approval, there are no limitations which will affect the availability of resources for future use. - The Commission collects an assessment on behalf of Tree Fruit Research in the amount of \$1.00 per ton for all fresh, sliced and processed apples.
+WAC has determined that these activities meet the criteria of fiduciary activities as defined by GASB Statement No. 84 and has recorded an asset related to billing and collection of the assessment and a corresponding liability that is relieved when funds are disbursed at the end of each month.

-Other than this need for prior board approval, there are no limitations which will affect the availability of resources for future use. - As of June 30, 2020, there is a balance in Net Assessment Receivable consisting of amounts owing to WAC for assessments due on fresh apple shipments.
-94% of the Assessment receivable is for current invoices due within 35 days.
-4% of this balance is made up of invoices that were paid shortly after year-end.
-The remaining 2% is for two invoices 45 days old, paid shortly after.
+- As of June 30, 2021, the balance in Fresh Assessment Receivable consisting of amounts owing to WAC & TFRC for assessments due on fresh apple shipments.
+92% of the Assessment receivable is for current invoices due within 35 days.
+2% of this balance is made up of invoices that were paid shortly after year-end.
+The remaining 26% is for four invoices 45 days old, paid shortly after.
 Our average collection time on assessment billings is 35-40 days. - The Export MAP, ATP, TASC and WSDA programs are set up on a reimbursement basis.
 All activities are paid for out of WAC dollars and then reimbursed by the Foreign Agricultural Service (FAS) and the Washington State Department of Agriculture (WSDA).
-The Federal Grant Receivable is the balance of expenses accrued by WAC still pending reimbursement from FAS as of June 30, 2020.
+The Federal Grant Receivable is the balance of expenses accrued by WAC still pending reimbursement from FAS as of June 30, 2021.
 This balance consists of five (5) MAP and four (4) ATP claims.
-All outstanding claims were reimbursed in full by October 2, 2020.

-• All point of sale materials and gratuity items were inventoried at year end and are valued at their net realizable cost.
+All outstanding claims were reimbursed in full by September 24, 2021. - The Export wire reimbursement receivable is a wire to one international contractor that was mistakenly wired in US dollars instead of HK dollars.
+The wire was recalled on 6/24/21 and returned to our account in full on 8/5/21. - All point-of-sale materials and gratuity items were inventoried at year end and are valued at their net realizable cost.